 - Host a Grandparent Day during the school year.

 WHERE MIGHT PROGRAMS TAKE PLACE?

 Programs can be organized by the school or by the families.
 Furthermore, they can take place at the synagogue, in homes or in the community, with special events and social action activities.
 Design you program to meet the needs and interests of your member families.

 It is through this process that Jewish knowledge, wisdom and life experiences are shared and Jewish identity is enriched, through a family culture of teaching and learning for grandchildren, parents and grandparents.

 HOW DO YOU GET STARTED?

-To find out about starting a Grandparent Connection program at your religious school, just give us a call.
+To find out about starting a Grandparent Connection program at your religious school, fill out the contact form or just give us a call.

 Jerry is a grandparenting activist and author of the award-winning book The Grandest Love: Inspiring the Grandparent-Grandchild Connection.
 He has set up grandparent programs in secular and religious schools in Chicagoland, New York and LA.
-A grandfather to six, ages 13 to 33, he is a beloved mentor to thousands of individuals and generations of families, thanks to 47 years of professional leadership, 18 of them as general director of the Jewish Community Centers of Chicago.
+A grandfather to six, ages teen to adult (and one great grandson, age 2) he is a beloved mentor to thousands of individuals and generations of families, thanks to 47 years of professional leadership, 18 of them as general director of the Jewish Community Centers of Chicago.

-The Grandparent Connection School Kit (available on Amazon) was created by Jerry Witkovsky, MSW and is presented jointly with Grandparents for Social Action, founded and directed by Sharon Morton.
+The Grandparent Connection School Kit (available on Amazon) was created by Jerry Witkovsky, MSW.